Using k-means assistant event selection strategy to study anomalous quartic gauge couplings at muon colliders: Summary

 Searching for NP signals requires processing a large amount of data, while it has been shown that the k-means algorithm is able to be accelerated by using quantum computers, which are capable of handling large amounts of data, so it is a question worth investigating whether the k-means algorithm can also be used to search for NP signals.
 In this paper, taking the case of aQGCs in the tri-photon processes at the muon colliders as an example, we propose an event selection strategy using KMAD which is based on the k-means algorithm to search for NP signals.

 By using MC, the expected constraints on the coefficients of the operators contributing to aQGCs are calculated.
-The upper bounds in this paper are generally about one order of magnitude tighter than those obtained by using a traditional event selection strategy.
-Apart from that, as an anomaly detection algorithm KMAD is an automatic event selection strategy that does not require kinematic analysis.
-Moreover, KMAD does not require knowing what the NP is to be searched for if the purpose is to looking for anomalous signals.
+The upper bounds in this paper are generally tighter than those obtained by using a traditional event selection strategy.
 It can be concluded that, the KMAD is useful and efficient in the search of NP signals.

 The ability of quantum computing to handle large amounts of data will provide a whole new opportunity in the study of NP.
 Since the k-means algorithm can be accelerated by quantum computing and, at the same time, the k-means algorithm can be used to search for NP signals, we expect that the quantum computers can be used to help to search for NP in the near future.